ShaunCurtis/Blazr.ComponentServiceProvider/Readme.md

 ## Solving the Conundrum

-The fact is, we have a DotNetCore service container configuration designed around the old MVC server side model.
-We have no scope, or container, that matches the scope of a component.
-Until Microsoft gives us one, we need a workaround.
+The fact is, the DotNetCore service container configuration is designed around the old MVC server side model.
+There's no scope, or container, that matches the scope of a component.
+Until Microsoft provides one, we need a workaround.

 My solution is described below.
+It's based around a simple timer service and component that display/update a timne value.

 ## The Repo